lenincompres/DOM.create/README.md

 });
 ```

-This even works for single values, if you indicate the property to be updated in a following *string*.
+It even works for single values, indicating the property to be updated in a following *string*.

 ```javascript
 myElement.create('bold', 'fontWeight');